 Visit the park's online calendar of events for specially-scheduled programs.
 The park's daily offering includes:

 Geocache Tour: Enjoy this self-guided, 15-point virtual cache tour of the park grounds.
 Total walking distance is just over one mile.
 This tour may take 45 minutes to two hours to complete, depending on your experience level with geocaching.
 The first point coordinates are N 35° 58.988, W 094° 18.631.
 By policy, geocaches may only be placed by park employees at Prairie Grove Battlefield State Park.

 Battlefield Guided Walking Tour: Take a walk along the Prairie Grove ridge from the Latta Barn to the Borden House, where the heaviest local fighting occurred during the Civil War.
 A guide will offer details of the conflict, point out where significant events happened, and answer questions along the way.
-Daily tours start at Hindman Hall at 10:00 a.m. and 2:00 p.m, and last approximately one hour.
+Daily guided tours are offered beginning at Hindman Hall Museum, and each lasts about an hour.
 You may also opt to take a self-guided walking or driving tour.

 Historic House Guided Tour:

 Every day that the park is open, you can enjoy a guided tour through the historic Morrow and Latta houses.
-Tours leave Hindman Hall at 10:00 a.m. and 3:00 p.m.
+Daily guided tours are offered beginning at Hindman Hall Museum, and each lasts about an hour.
 The Morrow House was a Confederate headquarters prior to the Civil War battles of Pea Ridge and Prairie Grove.
 The Latta House belonged to John and Jane Latta, who arrived in Arkansas Territory in 1834 and raised 12 children.